inelegantcode/inelegantcode.github.io/_posts/2019-04-14-Visualizing-2d-numpy-array-data.md

-#Visualizing the numeric content of a numpy 2d array.

 It is customary to use matplotlib imshow to display the contents of a 2d matrix on a graphical way, but for small matrices (say smaller than 10x10 or so) it might make sense to display the heatmap while printing